 Claim: President Calvin Coolidge's son was killed by a poisonous dye in his black socks.

-Origins: When President Warren G. Harding died unexpectedly of heart disease on 2 August 1923, Vice-President Calvin Coolidge was
+Origins: When President Warren G. Harding died unexpectedly of heart disease on

 The strange death of such a prominent young man naturally attracted the attention of the nation.
-Before long a rumor began circulating (particularly among teenagers) that Calvin Jr.'s death was caused by the dye from his black socks entering his bloodstream through a cut and poisoning him.
+Before long a rumor began circulating (particularly among teenagers) that

 How this rumor began is something we can only guess at, and no obvious explanations spring to mind.
 Obviously the public knew that whatever killed Calvin had something to do with a wound on his foot and blood poisoning, so perhaps the sock rumor arose because it seemed like a logical explanation to those who were not privy to the details of his injury.
-Or perhaps, as Morgan and Tucker suggest, it may simply have been "the result of youthful anxiety about dress and appearance."
-Either way, the rumor may have seemed plausible at the time because some of the coloring agents commonly used by the clothing industry (such as zinc chloride, which was used to give socks a pearl gray color, and aniline dye, which was used to make shoe leather black) did indeed often cause serious inflammations when the unabsorbed chemicals came into contact with a wearer's skin.
+Or perhaps, as Morgan and Tucker suggested in their book More Rumor!, it may simply have been "the result of youthful anxiety about dress and appearance."
+Either way, the claim may have seemed plausible at the time because some of the coloring agents commonly used by the clothing industry (such as zinc chloride, which was used to give socks a pearl gray color, and aniline dye, which was used to make shoe leather black) did indeed often cause serious inflammations when the unabsorbed chemicals came into contact with a wearer's skin.

 Last updated: 12 June 2014